 I will accept late work up to a week after the due date; if you have serious extenuating circumstances, let's talk as soon as you know that!

-B. Snapshots, web work and writing.
-Due: second day of class( week of August 25).
-Purposes: To let me see your writing, help me get to know you a little, to establish a snapshot of where history has brought us, and to allow you to consider how you feel about the future, given the past.
+Due August 27-28---- Snapshots, web work and writing.
+Due: second day of class.
+Purpose: To let me see your writing, help me get to know you a little, to establish a snapshot of where history has brought us, and to allow you to consider how you feel about the future, given the past.
 Requires: webwork, writing.
-Consider the World and also the US Snapshots.
-Write one full page, no more unless you’re inspired, to tell me what you learned or thought about a.) the world and b.) the US, and c,) what/which specific facts stood out for you and why.
+Consider the Global and also the US Snapshots.
+Write one full page, no more unless you’re inspired, a.& b. what you learned about the world and the US, and ADD (most important) c. discuss three specific facts that relate to you, and how.
 Leave 1.5” margins so I can respond!
 And please don't tell me you knew ALL this before--you can still consider it newly!

-C. Read Chapter 8 in your text.
+Due Sept.
+2-3-- Read Chapter 8 in your text.
+Purpose: To acquaint you with the text, help you study for the concept check, and let me see your ability to do what a question requires and mine text for information.
 Do the Short Paragraphs work on p.
-90. Due: Sept.
+90 but don't do it short!
+It can be as long as necessary.
+Due: Sept.
 3 for MW, Sept.
-4 for TTh (second week of school).
+2 for TTh (second week of school).
 You may work on this with 1-2 other students, turning in ONE assignment with all names on it.
-Be very thorough and use every answer you can find and think of.
+Be very thorough and use every answer you can find and think of--that is, eight or ten for each question-no need to do short paragraphs; long ones are fine!
+Also read the questions carefully--a description of Reconstruction means to describe what it was like, not the politics behind it or Lincoln's unrealized dreams for it.
 Be prepared for any of the vocabulary on p.
 89 on a concept check.

-D. Read The Jungle, immigration framework.
+Due Sept.
+3-4 Read The Jungle, immigration framework.
 Due: Sept.
 3 for MW, Sept.
 4 for TTh (second week of school).
-Purposes: To introduce the plight of the poor immigrant in US history; to examine class heirarchies; to discuss the effects of marginalization.
-Requires: reading, picking and reproducing with correct punctuation any five quotes that seem important and will help you recall the work, answering study questions in whatever form (not to turn in) so you are prepared for a Sept.
+Purposes: To introduce the plight of the poor immigrant in US history; to examine class heirarchies; to discuss the effects of marginalization, to have students begin to identify quotes that contain valuable information, to check student punctuation and style on quoted material.
+Requires: Preview the study questions for the Jungle reading.
+Then read The Jungle chapters 14-15.
+Then pick and reproduce with correct punctuation any five quotes on paper--you will turn these in--limit three sentences each, or shorter-- that seem important and will help you recall the work.
+Finally, answer the study questions in whatever form (not to turn in) to prepare yourself for a Sept.
 3-4 concept check.